tdmartin102/ajrdatabase/README.md

 is brave enough to give it a try, I'd be happy to help out.
 I would love constructive criticism and welcome any help that anyone would want to throw my way!
-It needs a lot of work; clean-up, optimization, etc. etc.
+It needs a lot of work; clean-up, optimization, I would love to see a MySQL adaptor, etc. etc.

--tm Sep 2011
+-tm May 2012